alvaroalea/QL_512kb_External_Expansion/README.md

 This is based on the work of McLeod Ideafix, Jose Leandro, Zerover and tcat between others.

-This board will provide aditional 512kB of static RAM (fast-ram) to the sinclair QL.
+This board will provide up to 512kB aditional of static RAM (fast-ram) to the sinclair QL.

-It is incompatible with any aditional memory expansion on the QL.
+Two board can be stacked to got a maximun of 898Kb of Memory. (same as Miracle's Trump Card)

+Be aware you can not have 2 memory expansion in same area (Jose Leandro's QBide, Trump Card, etc...)

 Provide a expansion conector to allow conect aditional interfaces.